 This is important information as it will be required to make the remote desktop connection.

-Quite obviously, it will ask you to enter the password of the target system.
+Obviously, it will ask you to enter the target system’s password.

-Once you enter the correct password and hit Log On, you should be immediately connected to the target system.
+Once you enter the correct password and hit Log On, you will be asked permission to share the screen with the remote user.

-Once connected, you have the full control of the target system.
-I have a system running Ubuntu from which I established a remote desktop connection to another system running Elementary OS and then I ran a command there!
+Once connected, you have complete control of the target system.
+I have a system running Ubuntu from which I established a remote desktop connection to another system running Arch Linux, and then I ran an update command there!

 The top bar provides different options for TeamViewer.
 Under the Actions tab, you can find options to end the session, reboot your device or even invite additional participants.

-View tab contains the most useful options.
+The view tab contains the most valuable options.
 You can select the screen fit, optimize speed and quality and select the screen resolution for the target system.

-Files & Extras gives you the option to take a screenshot or record a session.
-You can share a file between the two system via drag and drop or using the file manager.
+Files & Extras allows you to take a screenshot or record a session.
+You can share a file between the two systems via drag and drop or using the file manager.